Britain’s entire Army would be destroyed in ‘six months to a year’ in a major war

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Britain’s entire Army would be destroyed in "six months to a year" in a major war, a defence minister has warned.
+The entire British army would be destroyed in about six months to a year in a major war, a defence minister has warned.

-His warning comes just weeks after the defence secretary said that Britain’s armed forces were so depleted that the country is not ready to fend off an invasion.
+His warning comes just weeks after John Healey, the defence secretary, said that Britain’s armed forces were so depleted that the country is not ready to fend off a major invasion.

-In a damning assessment of the state of the UK’s defences, John Healey said that while the military could conduct operations “what we’ve not been ready to do is to fight”.
+In a damning assessment of the state of the UK’s defences, Mr Healey said that while the military could conduct operations, “what we’ve not been ready to do is to fight”.

-Mr Carns, who is himself a reservist, delivered his warning at a conference on reserves at the Royal United Services Institute (RUSI) in London.
+Mr Carns, who is a reservist, delivered his warning at a conference on reserves at the Royal United Services Institute (Rusi) in London.

-According to Sky News, he said: "In a war of scale - not a limited intervention, but one similar to Ukraine - our army for example on the current casualty rates would be expended, as part of a broader multinational coalition, in six months to a year."
+“In a war of scale – not a limited intervention, but one similar to Ukraine – our army for example on the current casualty rates would be expended, as part of a broader multinational coalition, in six months to a year,” he said in an interview with Sky News.

 “The reserves are critical, absolutely central, to that process.
 Without them we cannot generate mass, we cannot meet the plethora of defence tasks.”